-Jim has earned honorary degrees from the University of Richmond, Virginia State University, St. Paul’s College, Randolph Macon College and Northern Virginia Community College.
+Jim graduated with honors from Howard University and the Howard University School of Law and has earned honorary degrees from the University of Richmond, Virginia State University, St. Paul’s College, Randolph Macon College and Northern Virginia Community College.
 He served as law clerk to the Honorable Spottswood W. Robinson III of the U.S. Court of Appeals for the District of Columbia.

 McGuireWoods Consulting LLC ("MWC") is a wholly owned subsidiary of the McGuireWoods LLP law firm.
 From time to time, various McGuireWoods lawyers provide non-legal services to MWC clients, but MWC cannot provide legal services or advice.
 Therefore, any work MWC performs for a client does not give rise to an attorney-client relationship or privilege.
 Should you require legal services from McGuireWoods, as well as consulting services from MWC, you must engage the law firm separately.

 Member, appointed by Governor-elect Martin O'Malley and Lieutenant Governor-elect Anthony Brown of Maryland, Higher Education Transition Group